 If Reeves Library doesn't have access to the book or article you need, we can get it for you!
 Items usually arrive in less than a week and often, much sooner.
-This service is available for students, faculty, and staff of Moravian College and Moravian Theological Seminary only.
+This service is available for students, faculty, and staff of Moravian University and Moravian Theological Seminary only.

-The book loan period for books ordered via E-ZBorrow is 4 months.
+- The book loan period for books ordered via E-ZBorrow is 45 days.

-E-ZBorrow books cannot be renewed.
+- E-ZBorrow books cannot be renewed.

 WARNING CONCERNING COPYRIGHT RESTRICTIONS: The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted materials.
 Under certain conditions specified by the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be "used for other than private study, scholarship, or research."
 If the user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "Fair Use", that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if in its judgment, fulfillment of the order would involve violation of the copyright law.